 Unlike wine, few cheese labels prominently display their region of origin, so it is up to you to figure it out.
 I suggest you try a variety of textures, from hard to gooey, and from all milk choices (cow, goat, sheep, or a combination).
 Be sure to let them come to room temperature before serving, or you’ll lose out on many of their aromas and flavours.

 Here are a few of France’s great cheeses.

 This hard cow’s milk cheese comes from eastern France.
 It gets nuttier in flavor and more complex as it ages, so look for one aged 12–18 months to really see what this cheese is about.
 It goes well with many different wines, especially Pinot Noirs from Beaune.

-A wonderful cheese for those who don’t like strong flavours, Chaource is a cow’s milk cheese which is slightly firm yet soft and a bit crumbly inside, with a thin, white rind which can be eaten.
+A wonderful cheese for those who don’t like strong flavors, Chaource is a cow’s milk cheese that is slightly firm yet soft and a bit crumbly inside, with a thin, white rind that can be eaten.
 Produced in Champagne, it goes very well with the sparkling wines of the region.

 Possibly the most famous cheese from the Alsace region, this cow’s milk cheese is commonly washed with Riesling or brine.
 It is fairly mild when very fresh, but its smell and taste will increase in strength over time, eventually stinking up the whole house if not eaten.
 Delicious with sliced apple or pear, it’s also great in omelettes.
 Try it with any Alsatian wine, white or red.

 A firm sheep’s milk cheese from the Basque region of southwestern France (Aquitaine), the best of these have won international cheese competitions.
 The texture is smooth and firm, rewarding on the tongue.
 Experiment with a chilled Chablis, or see if you prefer it with a Beaune red.